Yu Zidi

 Yu Zidi (于子迪 (Yú Zǐdí), born October 16, 2012) is a Chinese swimmer.
 She gained worldwide recognition when she was chosen to represent China at the 2025 World Aquatics Championships at 12 years old.

-Biography
+At the 2026 Asian Games, she won gold medals in the 200 metre butterfly, 200 metre individual medley and 400 metre individual medley, setting an Asian Games record in the 200 metre butterfly and 400 metre individual medley and an Asian and world junior record in the 200 metre individual medley.

-Early life and career
+Early life

-Yu was born in Baoding on October 16, 2012.
+Yu was born in Baoding, Hebei, China, on October 16, 2012.
 When she was six years old, her father took her to a water park to cool off during the summer.
 She was noticed by a swim coach, who encouraged her to begin swimming competitively.
 Three years later, she moved to Hengshui and began training at the Hebei Taihua Jinye Swimming Club.

-In 2024, at 11 years old, Yu competed in a 400 m individual medley, aiming to participate in the 2024 Summer Olympics.
-Her time was 4:40.97, about two seconds short of the qualifying time of 4:38.53.
-Yu has been trained by her teammate, the Olympic medalist Li Bingjie, whom she considers her "idol" and has affectionately compared to an "older sister".
+Yu trains with Li Bingjie everyday, an Olympic medalist who is also from Baoding, Hebei.
+She considers Li her "idol" and has affectionately compared Li to an "older sister".
 She also considers Summer McIntosh to be a role model.

+Career

+2024 season

+In April 2024, at the age of 11, Yu participated in the Chinese National Swimming Championships, aiming to qualify for the 2024 Summer Olympics.
+In the 400 m freestyle, Yu produced a time of 4:10.73 in the heats followed by a final mark of 4:12.10 to place 7th in the final.
+In the 400 m individual medley, she finished with a time of 4:40.97 to win the silver.
+Her time was just about two seconds away from the qualifying time of 4:38.53.